 -'twas all "dewy eve" to him, by the way, for no ray of light saw he, till that prosperous condition of existence was done.
-No wonder he grew fat; and fat those rogues of nut-weevils always are, as you well know.
-Well, when the nut fell, in October, the kernel was all gone, completely devoured, and our little highway-robber was ready for his winter sleep: he gnawed a fresh hole through the now hard shell, made his way out, and immediately burrowed into the earth, where he lay till June; then became a pupa, and emerged just what you see him, a long-snouted beetle like his mother, in the beginning of August.
+No wonder he grew fat; and fat those rogues of nut-weevils always are, as you

-Such is his "short eventful history;" and you now see that the long beak is formed entirely with reference to this economy: it is an augur, fitted to bore holes into shell-fruits, through their envelopes, for the reception of eggs.
+Such is his "short eventful history;" and you now see that the long beak is formed entirely with reference to this economy; it is an auger fitted to bore holes into shell-fruits, through their envelopes, for the reception of eggs.

-There is a very extensive family of Beetles known as Lamellicornes, because the antennal joints are singularly flattened, and applied one over the other, like the leaves of a book (lamella, a leaf).
+There is a very extensive family of Beetles known as Lamellicornes, because the antennal joints are singularly flattened and applied one over the other like the leaves of a book (lamella, a leaf).
 Here is a very common little Chafer found on the droppings in pastures (Aphodius fimetarius), in which the last three joints, constituting the club of the antenna, are of an ovate form, and flattened, so as to lie one on another quite close, like three oval cakes; and being connected only at one end of the long axis, they open and shut at the pleasure of the animal, like a long pocket memorandum-book of three leaves.

 But this structure is seen to still greater advantage in the much larger Cockchafer, so abundant in May in some seasons.
 For here the joints composing the club are much more numerous (seven in the male, six in the female), and they are proportionally longer and thinner, and therefore more leaf-like.
-The insect widely expands them, evidently to receive impressions from the atmosphere; when alarmed, they are closed and withdrawn beneath the shield of the head, but on the first essay towards escape, or any kind of forward movement, the leaves are widely opened, and then, after an instant's pause to test the perceptions on the sensorium, away it travels.
+The insect widely expands them, evidently to receive impressions from the atmosphere; when alarmed, they are closed and withdrawn beneath the shield of the head, but on the first essay towards escape, or any kind of forward movement, the leaves are widely opened, and then after an instant's pause to test the perceptions on the sensorium, away it travels.